-The English program provides a high level of skill and appreciation in the art of language.
-Students learn to write precise and stylistic English, to organize and communicate ideas effectively and to appreciate, analyze and interpret various types of literature.
+The English program develops a high level of skill and appreciation in the art and use of language.
+Students learn to write precise and stylistic English, to organize and communicate ideas effectively and to appreciate, analyze and interpret various types of texts.

 A major in English equips students for successful entry into graduate school in the liberal arts, particularly in fields such as English, American Studies and Journalism.
 It is also outstanding preparation for law school or seminary students.